Primocin®

 Primocin® is made in-house at InvivoGen and is of the highest quality with rigorous quality control performed to ensure the absence of lot-to-lot variation.

-Note: Primocin® is a trademark of InvivoGen registered with the United States Patent and Trademark Office.
+Note: Primocin® is a trademark of InvivoGen registered with the United States Patent and Trademark Office and foreign equivalents.

 Product concentration: 50 mg/ml